Actor portrayal

 TD movements may look like uncontrollable face twitching, involuntary eye movements, darting tongue, piano fingers, clenched jaw, rocking torso, and gripping feet.

 TD is not a side effect.
-It’s a real condition that affects approximately 600,000 people in the United States.
+It’s a real condition that is estimated to affect at least 800,000 people in the United States.

 Continue learning about TDHow is TD treated?